Reading time: 4 minutes

 Pandemic has long-lasting impact on older Australians

-The COVID-19 pandemic has hit older Australians hard, according to the latest Council of The Aging’s State of the (Older) Nation Report for 2021, with the percentage of those surveyed who ranked their physical health highly (7 or more out of 10) dropping from 67% in 2018 to 57% in 2021.
+The COVID-19 pandemic has hit older Australians hard, according to the latest Council of The Ageing’s State of the (Older) Nation 2021 report, with the percentage of those surveyed who ranked their physical health highly (7 or more out of 10) dropping from 67% in 2018 to 57% in 2021.

 Quality of life ratings dropped from 78% to 73%, mental health fell from 80% to 72%, and the quality of social relationships was down from 72% to 66%.

 The report surveyed over 2800 Australians aged 50 and over, with quotas set for state and territories, metropolitan and regional areas, gender and age.

 When it comes to retirement and financial security, Australians are working longer hours and feeling less secure about their financial future, with those ranking their financial situation highly, falling from 63% to 58%.